-If you have a number of friends tailgating together, be sure to use the fewest number of vehicles possible to get to your destination to avoid paying what can be steep parking fees at many stadiums.
-Some minivans can fit up to eight people, greatly reducing your parking cost.
+If you have a number of friends heading to the tailgate together, be sure to use the fewest number of vehicles possible to get to your destination to avoid paying what can be steep parking fees at many stadiums.
+Plus, taking fewer cars will save money at the pump.

 Find more clever money-saving tips on our blog.